 Occupational Wage Differentials

 Obviously, certain occupations pay more than others.
 Surgeons make more than teachers, who make more than retail salespeople.
-Most of these wage differentials are the result of educational and training requirements, what is often referred to as human capital.
-Surgeons require more than a decade of education and training after high school before they can earn a living as surgeons, while retail salespeople can get a job right of the high school, or even while they are still in school.
+Most of these wage differentials are the result of educational and training requirements, often called human capital.
+Surgeons require more than a decade of education and training after high school before they can earn a living as surgeons, while retail salespeople can get a job right of high school, or even while they are still in school.

-Education and training limit the supply of labor in that they take a certain amount of time to complete and require a certain level of skill.
-In many cases, people who attend college or training school do not have the time to work a full-time job.
-Therefore, they also incur an opportunity cost which is equal to the amount of money that they could have earned had it not been for the educational or training requirement.
+Education and training limit the supply of labor in that they take a minimum time to complete and require a certain level of skill.
+Many people who attend college or training school do not have the time to work a full-time job.
+Therefore, they also incur an opportunity cost equal to the amount of money they could have earned had it not been for the educational or training requirement.

-Another primary factor that determines wages is the demand for the worker, which is a derived demand for the product or service that the worker provides.
-If the worker provides a product or service that is highly desirable, then a higher wage will prevail for a given supply of workers who could do that job.
+Another primary factor determining wages is the demand for the worker, which is a derived demand for the product or service the worker provides.
+If the worker provides a highly desirable product or service, then a higher wage will prevail for a given supply of workers who could do that job.

-In many cases, status or power, or the lack thereof, may also be a compensating differential.
+Status or power, or the lack thereof, may also be a compensating differential.
 After all, you never hear a kid saying I want to grow up to be a garbage collector.
-On the other hand, much more money is spent to elect someone to the presidency of the United States than they will ever earn at the job, and many lawyers make more than Supreme Court justices, yet few lawyers would turn down an appointment to the Supreme Court.
+On the other hand, much more money is spent to elect someone to the presidency of the United States than they will ever earn at the job, and many lawyers earn more than Supreme Court justices, yet few of those lawyers would turn down an appointment to the Supreme Court.